-Having just returned from the briefest, but most delightfully indulgent week in the French countryside, I find myself pining for long summer days, balmy evening walks along quiet lanes and the juiciest, lightly perfumed summer fruits.
+Having just returned from the briefest week in the French countryside, I find myself longing for balmy summer evening walks along quiet lanes and the juiciest, lightly perfumed summer fruits.
 For now though, I’m content to wrap up warmly, make all the wholesome soups that I longed to eat in summer and perhaps, console myself with a slice of this Lemon curd cream cake, piled with strawberries that hint of warmer days to come.

 Strawberries and Cream share an illustrious partnership in food circles.
 This classic duo speaks of simplicity yet at the same time evokes a sense of luxurious indulgence.
 Making it’s first appearance in English courts in the 1500’s, strawberries and cream are now as much a Wimbledon tradition as tennis itself.
 Seductively simple and bettered only, I think, with a long-stemmed glass of bubbles.

 Although not yet summer here, at the first sign of strawberries, I start thinking of interesting ways to use them, other than our usual morning ritual of yogurt, strawberries and honey.
 I had 2 tubs of cream in the fridge intended for ice cream and a jar of homemade lemon curd.
 It made me think of Meghan Markle’s wedding cake, which I imagined tasted as sublime as it looked.
 Pity I wasn’t on the guest list.
 I would’ve gone.
 I decided to make my own version, minus the elderflower syrup and Amalfi lemons, sadly.